chainguard-dev/hello-wolfi-demo/README.md

 # hello-wolfi-demo
 Demo for the [Hello Wolfi Webinar](https://edu.chainguard.dev/open-source/wolfi/hello-wolfi/).

+**NOTE: THIS DEMO IS DEPRECATED.
+Please refer to the [Building a Wolfi Package](https://edu.chainguard.dev/open-source/wolfi/building-a-wolfi-package/) guide for more information on how to build Wolfi packages.**

 ## Demo Steps Overview
 _These steps were executed on an Ubuntu 22.04 host Linux machine._